-- Each panel controller contains an end point and an internal RSTP switch. - A combination of panel controller and redundant panel controller counts as just one RSTP switch. - Media converters are not regarded as RSTP switches. - CAN connections may not be included in the longest possible section. - Building management systems are not taken into account with respect to the diameter.
+- Each panel controller contains an end point and an internal RSTP switch. - A combination of panel controller and redundant panel controller counts as just one RSTP switch. - Media converters are not regarded as RSTP switches. - CAN connections may not be included in the longest possible section. - OPC servers are not taken into account with respect to the diameter.